AGM – Annual General Meeting.

 lignosulphonate – Lignosulphonate is a highly soluble lignin derivative and a product of the sulphite pulping process.

 linerboard – The grade of paperboard used for the exterior facings of corrugated board.
 Linerboard is combined with corrugating medium by converters to produce corrugated board used in boxes.

 liquor – White liquor is the aqueous solution of sodium hydroxide and sodium sulphide used to extract lignin during kraft pulping.
 Black liquor is the resultant combination of lignin, water and chemicals.

-managed forest – Naturally occurring forests that are harvested and managed commercially.
+managed forest – Naturally occurring forests that are harvested commercially.

 mechanical pulp – Pulp produced by means of the mechanical grinding or refining of wood or woodchips.